 In June 2006, the Emerging Issues Task Force reached a consensus on Issue No. 06-3 ("EITF 06-3"), "Disclosure Requirements for Taxes Assessed by a Governmental Authority on Revenue-Producing Transactions."
 The consensus allows an entity to choose between two acceptable alternatives based on their accounting policies for transactions in which the entity collects taxes on behalf of a governmental authority, such as sales taxes.
 Under the gross method, taxes collected are accounted for as a component of sales revenue with an offsetting expense.
 Conversely, the net method allows a reduction to sales revenue.
 Entities should disclose the method selected pursuant to APB No. 22, "Disclosure of Accounting Policies."
 If such taxes are reported gross and are significant, entities should disclose the amount of those taxes.
-The guidance should be applied to financial reports through retrospective application for all periods presented, if amounts are significant, for interim and annual reporting beginning February 1, 2007.
 The Company adopted the guidance during the first quarter of fiscal 2008 and consistent with its historical accounting policies the Company has presented sales net of tax collected.